-Compulsory

-Meet Emma, HEMS Paramedic

-Role: A paramedic responds to emergency calls and provides pre-hospital care for criticallyinjured or ill patients.
+Meet Emma, HEMS Paramedic Role: A paramedic responds to emergency calls and provides pre-hospital care for criticallyinjured or ill patients.
 They help with transporting the patient to hospital if needed.

-"I joined Brownies when I was about seven and learnt so many invaluable skills for life and my career journey.
+I joined Brownies when I was about seven and learnt so many invaluable skills for life and my career journey.
 Around the same time, I knew I wanted to become a paramedic: I wanted a job where no day was the same and to be challenged every day.
 After A-levels, I taught English to children in an Indian city slum which helped me in many ways.
 Being a paramedic is not only about understanding medicine but also being able to support people and colleagues through what can be very challenging times.
 As a paramedic student, and later a graduate, I became interested in pre-hospital critical care.
 The vast majority of incidents a paramedic attends include non-urgent illnesses and injuries.
 But occasionally, I'd attend critically-injured patients requiring treatment at a moment's notice.
 This challenge was appealing and I decided to pursue a qualification in pre-hospital critical care.

-As a critical care paramedic, I felt very privileged to join the KSS team and become a HEMS paramedic."
+As a critical care paramedic, I felt very privileged to join the KSS team and become a HEMS paramedic.

-Job title: HEMS Paramedic and Executive Officer

-Key skills: Caring, physically fit, able to

-multi-task

-Emma's advice

-"As a Brownie, I learnt that some challenges, despite feeling difficult at times, always helped me to grow and become a better person."

-Every day across the South East around 25 people experience a sudden out-of-hospital cardiac arrest (when the heart stops beating while someone is in a public place or at home).

-Sadly, only around one in 10 people currently survive.
-But, together, we can ensure more people do and we need your help to make that happen.

-Every second counts for survival when someone has a cardiac arrest.
-The sooner CPR and defibrillation start, the better someone's chance of survival.

-However, research shows that shows that around 25% of people are not given bystander CPR, and over 90% do not have a defibrillator used in those first crucial minutes before an ambulance arrives.

-By starting CPR and defibrillation as soon as possible, even before the emergency services arrive, you can help to more than double someone's chance of survival.

-So, the mission I've set is about learning how you could be a lifesaver for someone experiencing a cardiac arrest: knowing how to do CPR, finding out where your local defibrillators are located and knowing how to use one.

-We want you to join us for an interactive training session where some of our expert paramedics and doctors will give you these skills and confidence.
+Name: Emma Job title: HEMS Paramedic and Executive Officer Key skills: Caring, physically fit, able to multi-task Emma's advice As a Brownie, I learnt that some challenges, despite feeling difficult at times, always helped me to grow and become a better person.
+Mission for all Become a lifesaver with our crew On average, 24 people a day across the South East of England experience a cardiac arrest (when the heart stops).
+Tragically, only one in 10 survive.
+We want more people to survive and we need your help.
+At KSS we believe everyone has the potential to save a life.
+You just need to know how - and we're going to show you.
+The mission I've set is about learning how you could be a lifesaver for someone in cardiac arrest.
+By knowing how to do CPR and use a defibrillator on someone in cardiac arrest as soon as possible, even before the emergency services arrive, you can more than double their chance of survival.
+There's one very special day that I'd like you to do this mission - national Restart a Heart Day, Wednesday 16 October.
+On this day, we want you to join us for an interactive training session where some of our paramedics and doctors will train you in how to do CPR and use a defibrillator.
 It's free to do, only takes 30 minutes and you can really get 'hands on'.

-You can join a live session, watch a pre-recorded session on-demand which you can download to watch offline at a time that suits you.

-If you have any issues downloading these please contact community@aakss.org.uk

-- Access to a screen or interactive whiteboard - Wi-Fi access or the sessions are available to download in advance to watch offline - A cuddly toy, pillow, cushion or rolled-up jumper as your patient - Space on the floor to practise until help arrived.

-Duration: 30 minutes (live session or pre-recorded with our crew)
+If you can't join on the day, you can watch one of our pre-recorded sessions by ordering a USB stick and take part when your unit next meets.
+All details are in the mission below.
+Equipment needed - Access to a screen or interactive whiteboard - Wi-Fi access.
+Otherwise, order a USB stick with the pre-recorded sessions - A cuddly toy, pillow, cushion or rolled-up jumper as your patient - Space on the floor to practise Duration: 30 minutes (live session or pre-recorded with our crew) Saroj's story Saroj was at home when he collapsed and was in cardiac arrest.
+Thankfully, his wife, Sarah, remembered how to do CPR from when she was a Guide and helped keep Saroj alive until help arrived.

-Saroj's story

-Saroj was at home when he collapsed and was in cardiac arrest.
-Thankfully, his wife, Sarah, remembered how to do CPR from when she was a Guide and helped keep Saroj alive

 If you're ever in my position, call 999 and start CPR.
-You can't make anything worse, but you can save a life.
+You can't make anything worse, but you can save a life. - Sarah

-- Sarah